Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Proposed Methodology

 \subsection{{\system} in Scenario II (Hybrid Client-Server Pre-Training)}

-We next explore a pre-training scenario where in addition to clients holding the data, the server also possesses a small portion of data drawn from the broader population distribution.
-Hence, unlike {\system} in scenario I where we separated participants' data into support and query sets, viewing the query sets as unseen knowledge to control average performance and fairness, in scenario II, we employ all samples within each client as support data for local updates.
-Instead, we treat the server's data as the query set.
-The detailed procedure of {\system} in scenario II is given in Algorithm~\ref{alg:scenario2} in Appendix~\ref{sec:app_detailscenarioII}.
+We next explore a pre-training scenario where the server holds a small dataset $D^s$ drawn from the broader population distribution, alongside client-held data.
+Unlike {\tt scenario} I, where client data was split into support and query sets, in {\tt scenario} II, all client samples are used as support data, while the server's data serves as the query set.

+The procedure of {\system} for {\tt scenario} II is detailed in Algorithm~\ref{alg:scenario2} in Appendix~\ref{sec:app_detailscenarioII}.
 Here, we highlight the key differences from Algorithm~\ref{alg:scenario1}.
-First, the temporary global model $\overline{\Phi^t}$ is aggregated from local models trained on the client's entire local dataset $D^p_j$.
-Second, we facilitate the meta-update of the temporary global model $\overline{\Phi^t}$ using the server's data instead of client's data.
-Specifically, we randomly partition the server's dataset $D^s$ into $|m|$ equally-sized partitions to help mimic the distributed nature of downstream FL tasks, and furnish distributed clients with a global model suited to our objectives (\ref{eq:ourobj1}) and (\ref{eq:ourobj2}).
-The temporary global model $\overline{\Phi^t}$ is then updated based on a customized meta-loss $\mathcal{L}_{meta}(\overline{\Phi^t})$ defined similarly to (\ref{eq:balancer}), but calculated through meta-updates on the server's partitioned data.
+First, the temporary global model $\overline{\Phi^t}$ is aggregated from local models, each trained on a participant's full local dataset $D^p_j$.
+Second, the meta-update of the temporary global model $\overline{\Phi^t}$ utilizes the server's data.
+To help mimic the distributed nature of downstream FL tasks, we randomly split the dataset $D^s$ into $|m|$ equally to derive the average loss and variance objectives similar to~\eqref{eq:ourobj}.
+The temporary global model $\overline{\Phi^t}$ is then updated based on meta-loss $\mathcal{L}_{meta}(\overline{\Phi^t})$, calculated similarly to (\ref{eq:balancer}) but through meta-updates using the server's partitioned data.

-Note that unequal and/or non-uniformly random partitionings of the server-side dataset for meta-updating could be considered as alternatives, e.g., to force specific label splits across partitions.
-However, due to the server's lack of knowledge about future downstream FL tasks during pre-training, including their dataset sizes, distributions, and dynamics, meta-updating the model with randomly allocated query sets is an intuitive solution.
-We show in Section \ref{sec:experiment} that this partitioning provides significant performance improvements over other pre-training strategies.
+Note that unequal and/or non-uniformly random partitionings of the server-side dataset for meta-updating could be considered as alternatives.
+However, due to the server's lack of prior knowledge about future downstream FL tasks during pre-training, including their dataset sizes and distributions, meta-updating the model with randomly allocated query sets is the most viable solution.
+We show in Section~\ref{sec:experiment} that this partitioning provides significant performance improvements over other pre-training strategies.

-\textbf{Remark 1 (Temporary global model).} Note that our meta update for each scenario is applied to the \textit{temporary global model} to mimic downstream FL tasks.
-This is an important distinction from existing meta-learning based FL methods discussed in Section \ref{sec:related} that meta-update the local models to mimic local/personalized training.
-This leads to significant performance improvement of {\system} compared with employing these existing algorithms as pre-training baselines, as we will see in Section \ref{sec:experiment}.